ryanmr/twitterist/README.md

 ## FAQ

+### Why is it called `twitterist`?

+For no reason.
+It could have been called `twitter4ever` but that seems less than ideal for a subdomain later.

 ### Why does this exist?

 If I want to share a tweet, I manually change the URL from `x.com` to `twitter.com`.
 One day that could break, but until then, to keep the dream alive, I could use this to partially automate the conversion.
 This could also be a Chrome/Firefox extension, or also integrate through a Share Sheet.